Many families start a new routine, a new school, a new language...

 - Every child is different and needs time to get used not only to the new language but to the new class-culture.

 - Children don't soak up new languages like sponges: this is a myth!
 Some of them may sound "almost like natives" in no time, but this is only phonetics: they imitate the new sounds but there is a long way to gain a nearly-native fluency!
-In order to obtain basic interpersonal conversational language skills (BICS) it will take 1-2 years of constant input and support!
+In order to obtain Basic Interpersonal Conversational language Skills (BICS) it will take a while, and reaching CALP (Cognitive Academic Language Proficiency) level takes years...

-- Parents need to help their children learn their school language by bridging the school language and family language!
+- Parents might need to help their children learn their school language by bridging the school language and family language!
 Teachers and parents should work together on this!
 I have seen many parents delegate this huge responsibility to the school only, but teachers can only do half of the job!
+And this is the dilemma that many (most!) multilingual families face: parents need to foster their home languages too, how can they possibly juggle 2-5 languages (or more)?

 - Teachers should provide lists of topics and vocabulary children learn at school so that parents can foster the same vocabulary at home with their family language. – Books, recordings, all kind or resources should be provided by the school in the school language.
 Parents then sit down with the children and repeat what they did at school.
 With younger children parents can go through picture (or easy readers) books and let them tell the story in their family language.
 Then repeat the story by using the school language.
 With older children parents can help their children explain the concepts in their family language.
 By doing so, children slowly build connections between the two languages with the result that they will make steady progress in the school language – and the family language!